skip to content

 Confirmation of Status

-You may need confirmation of your funding end date and current stipend level; this is particularly common when arranging rental accommodation.
+Your scheme can confirm your current stipend level and funding end date.
+This is particularly common when arranging rental accommodation.
 Please contact your Funding Administrator to request this.

-A Research Passport is the mechanism for non-NHS staff to obtain an Honorary Research contract or Letter of Access when they propose to carry out research in the NHS.
+A Research Passport is the mechanism for non-NHS staff to obtain an Honorary Research Contract or Letter of Access when they wish to carry out research in the NHS.
 University guidance on the application process can be found here.

 Holidays

-Postgraduate Research students are entitled to take periods of holiday at times agreed with their supervisor, provided that these do not exceed 8 weeks in a given year.
+Postgraduate Research students are entitled to take up to 8 weeks of holiday per year, at times agreed with their supervisor.

 Suspension of Award and Intermission of Studies